IntentArchitect/Intent.Modules.NET/Modules/Intent.Modules.AspNetCore.IntegrationTesting/README.md

 Integration testing is a phase in the software development life cycle where individual software modules are combined and tested as a group.
 The purpose of integration testing is to ensure that the different components of a software application work together as expected when integrated.
 This is done to identify and address any issues that may arise when multiple modules interact with each other.

-This module adds an xUnit testing project to you ASP.NET Core application which contains Integrations Tests which can be run to validate your application is working end-to-end against containerized infrastructure like databases e.g. `MS SQL Server`, `Postgres` or `CosmosDB Emulator`.
+This module adds an xUnit testing project to you ASP.NET Core application which contains Integrations Tests which can be run to validate your application is working end-to-end against containerized infrastructure like databases e.g. `MS SQL Server`, `Postgres`, `MongoDb` or `CosmosDB Emulator`.
 These tests do not replace Unit testing but rather compliment it ensuring the individually tested pieces work together correctly.

 This module uses `Test.containers` to spin up and host infrastructure in docker containers.